privacyidea/privacyidea/doc/tokens/tokentypes/hotp.rst

 `RFC4225 <https://tools.ietf.org/html/rfc4226>`_.
 The HOTP token is an event base token.
-The HOTP algorithm has some parameter, like if the generated OTP value will be 6 digits or 8 digits or if the SHA1 oder the SHA256 hashing algorithm is used.
+The HOTP algorithm has some parameter, like if the generated OTP value will be 6 digits or 8 digits or if the SHA1 or the SHA256 hashing algorithm is used.

 The HOTP token implements the :ref:`authenticate mode <authentication_mode_authenticate>`.